 Now that I’m back in Europe, I’m excited to be focusing on a whole new way of travelling for the next year.
 I won’t be revealing all of my plans for the year yet, but I’m planning to be based over this way for at least the next 12 months and during that time I’m so excited to have the opportunity to explore more of Europe’s charm.
 I’ve loved exploring Asian culture for the last few years, but after spending so long in Australia, I’m craving the heritage and the history of Europe.
 I’m thinking endless rolling hills, quaint little villages in the shadows of mountains, castles at every turn and crystal clear lakes, from the markets of Germany to the spas of Budapest, the stunning countryside of Eastern Europe and the beautiful rustic villages of Italy.
 There is so much to explore and I’ve yet to see so much of it despite my endless travelling since a young age, Europe is vast and offers so many different ways of travelling from those long summer holidays on the beaches to weekend city breaks to month-long escapes on the rails.

 Something I’ve been ever more interested in since my time in Australia is the idea of living on the road.
 Van life has become hugely popular over recent years and after spending months living out of a car down under and road tripping across Australia – I can understand why.
 When I first met my boyfriend, he was the proud owner of an awesome van that we had hoped to travel together in, but sadly it wasn’t meant to be as it broke down before we could get started, but we finished the trip by car and still had an epic time.
 Ever since, it’s been our dream to have another van together and to have time to explore Europe, among many other places, by road.
 Now I’m always on the lookout for new road trip ideas that will inspire my next set of travels and Europe is filled with epic road trips that are just waiting to be ticked off your bucket list.
-I’ve teamed up with Kwik Fit to write all about the place I most want to road trip in Europe.

 Here are the top 7 European road trips on my bucket list: